ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5B-docker-07-dockerize-to-do-app-on-python-flask/README.md

         cursor.execute(data)

 # Write a function named `get_all_tasks` which gets all tasks from the todos table in the db,
-# and return the result as a list of dictionary
+# and return the result as a list of dictionaries
 # `[{'task_id': 1, 'title':'XXXX', 'description': 'XXXXXX', 'is_done': 'Yes' or 'No'} ]`.
 def get_all_tasks():
     query = """